 You pay nothing until we win

-by Matthew C. Andrew - November 15th, 2024
+by Matthew C. Andrew - July 4th, 2025

 Road rage is a serious issue on roads across the United States, and it can have significant consequences for your driving skills, judgment, and overall safety.
 Whether it’s a quick honk or a more intense display of anger, it can severely impair your ability to make safe driving decisions.
 In Meridian, ID, like many other areas, aggressive driving contributes to accidents that can lead to serious legal and financial consequences.
-At Andrew Injury Law, we understand how emotionally charged situations behind the wheel can escalate, particularly in cases of road rage.
-If you’ve been affected by a road rage-related incident, consulting with a Boise car accident counselor can be crucial in helping you navigate the legal complexities and secure the compensation you deserve.

 This is one of the best ways to protect yourself from road rage incidents.
 When driving defensively, you’re focused on anticipating potential risks and planning your responses to avoid accidents.
 This approach helps you stay calm and composed, even in frustrating situations.